sicknarf/tera-raid-bot-public/README.md

 My name is Francis, and you can find me across the internet with variations of the username `sicknarf`.
 I'm a dev currently on the hunt for a job, so if you're enjoying the bot and need a jr. dev for some work, make sure to shoot me a message!

 Here are my socials! [instagram](http://instagram.com/sicknarf/) | [twitch](http://twitch.tv/sicknarf) | [twitter](http://twitter.com/sick_narf)

+___
+[^1]: This is imperative for the code to function
+[^bignote]: This is for future functionality.
+    You don't have to turn these on,
+    BUT leaving them off my impair how the bot works.